-Light: For established plants, place them in bright light as on a east or south windowsill.
+Light: For established plants, place them in bright light as on an east or south windowsill.
 Bulbs that have not sprouted should be kept away from direct sunlight until new growth emerges and the plants are established.

 Temperature: Cooler (around 65ºF/18ºC).

-Fertilizer: During growing period, use weak liquid fertilizer weekly.
+Fertilizer: During the growing period, use weak liquid fertilizer weekly.
 Young plants shouldn't require fertilizer as they will draw all their nutrition from the bulb itself.

 Like other bulbs, Narcissus multiply by putting out new bulbs and forming a clump.
 However, as with other indoor bulbs, most people discard the plant after bloom or transplant it outside.
-Offsets aren't as vigorous as their parents and old bulbs will never bloom again indoors.
+Offsets aren't as vigorous as their parents, and old bulbs will never bloom again indoors.

 The Paperwhite Narcissus are frequently sold as blooming kits.
 These are a great way to get started with bulbs.
 They don't require a chilling period and bloom readily with a pot of tall, fragrant flowers.
-The plants may need staking to remain upright as indoor plants frequently become top heavy in small containers and want to tip over.
+The plants may need staking to remain upright as indoor plants frequently become top-heavy in small containers and want to tip over.
 You can prop them up with bamboo stakes.